BrkRaw/brkraw/docs/Addons-and-Plugins.md

 # Addons and CLI Plugins

-This document describes BrkRaw's extensibility model: rules, specs, converter entrypoints, and CLI plugins.
+This document describes BrkRaw's extensibility model: rules, specs, converter hooks, and CLI plugins.

 ## Concepts

 BrkRaw separates *selection logic* (rules) from *parameter mapping* (specs) and

-*conversion overrides* (converter_entrypoint).
+*conversion overrides* (converter_hook).
 This lets you compose behavior

 without modifying core code.

 ### Rules

-Rules select specs or converter entrypoints based on Paravision parameters.
+Rules select specs or converter hooks based on Paravision parameters.
 You can check fields from `method`, `acqp`, `visu_pars`, and others.
 When a rule matches, BrkRaw chooses the corresponding spec or converter override.